 Applicants for the Executive MBA Program must meet Graduate School requirements and additional program standards as specified below:

-- Eight or more years of professional experience preferred, including significant management experience, and nomination of the employing organizations.
+- Ten or more years of professional experience preferred, including at least 7 years of management experience, or nomination of the employing organizations.

 - Applicants are reviewed by the Master’s Program Committee of the Lubar College of Business.
 The admission recommendations are based upon:

 - Academic achievement and ability to do intensive graduate-level work.